zygos/wd-material/material/3-frameworks/5-deployment/3-Best back-end practices.md

 ## Logging (1.5 hours)

-// MUST: updated the line below with a proper link
 - Read: [Node.JS Best practices](https://betterstack.com/community/guides/logging/nodejs-logging-best-practices/) (1.5 hours)

 Once something goes wrong, you can go wrong on your development machine; you can see the issues immediately in your console.
 If something is not working right, you can hook up a debugger in VS Code or add a few console statements to figure out what is happening.